 In the future, rapidly advancing technology gives birth to giant robots known as "Labors," so named for their usefulness in heavy industry.
-However, this also gives rise to "Labor crimes," resulting the the need for a new branch of law enforcement equiped with and dedicated to the policing of Labors.
-When Izumi Noa, a female police officer, becomes the newest recruit of Special Vechicals Devision 2, she and her top of the line "Patrol Labor" (or "Patlabor") Alphonse are swept into a series of adventures featuring crazed construction workers, eco-terrorists, and sea monsters.
+However, this also gives rise to "Labor crimes," resulting the need for a new branch of law enforcement equipped with and dedicated to the policing of Labors.
+When Izumi Noa, a female police officer, becomes the newest recruit of Special Vehicle Division 2, she and her top of the line "Patrol Labor" (or "Patlabor") Alphonse are swept into a series of adventures featuring crazed construction workers, eco-terrorists, and sea monsters.

 Mobile Police Patlabor is a multimedia franchise founded in the late 80s by a bevy of then relatively unknown talent.
 Most notable among these names is director Mamoru Oshii, the philosophical tech-mind behind other works such as Ghost in the Shell, Jin-Roh, and The Sky Crawlers.
 Being both fairly convinced of his talent and a mecha fan, I dropped in to give the much lauded Patlabor franchise a try.
 The Early Days OVA starts one of two anime continuities which the first two movies continue.

 This 7-episode 1988 OVA is a brief but effective peek into the world of Patlabor.
 A Japanese rookie police squad is